laro/Cilia/2 Standard Lib/7 File & Network.md

 Cache:
 - `Byte* outBuffer`
-  The outputBuffer is stored as pointer, as to allow a single common buffer, as well as two separate buffers for input and output.
+  The outputBuffer is stored as pointer, as to allow a single common buffer as well as two separate buffers for input and output.
 - `Int outputPosition`
 - `protected virtual writeRaw(Span<Byte> src)`